 - Access to offers like FREE Disney Dining before the general public

-- Access to Chase Visa Lounge at Epcot during Special Events
+- Access to Chase Visa Lounge at Epcot during Special Events like the Food & Wine festival.

 - 10% off Castaway Cay recreation packages for Disney Cruise Line.